Atomot/ftest/README.md

 (This also works with `yum`.)

+### Manual installation

+You can also install `ftest` manually, by downloading the latest release executable from the releases page.

+Make sure to put it in a directory included in the `PATH`, such as `/usr/local/bin`.

+### Building from source

+You can build `ftest` from source by cloning this repository and running `cargo build --release -p ftest`.
+You will then find the executable in the `target/release` directory.

+You will need to have the Rust toolchain installed.

 ## Usage

 It will look for a `.ftest.toml` file in the current directory, and use that to run the tests.